 Mr. McClarty closed the public hearing.

 Mr. James reiterated that we have not had a sidewalk waiver, waived due to costs.
-There is a criteria in the ordinance that identifies what would be cost prohibited.
+There is a criteria in the ordinance that identifies what would be cost prohibitive.
 Usually waivers are granted for other purposes.
 The City is prioritizing connectivity and making sidewalks of the utmost importance.
 We received a TexDOT grant to build sidewalks within the City.
 Found that most cities adopted their sidewalk programs in the 1980’s and with 30 years of ordinances like ours, we are not far behind in comparison.
 Having the developer put in the sidewalks beforehand saves the City financially.

 Ms. Yungblut questioned whether the City will be putting in sidewalks in the Elmwood neighborhood.
 Want to make sure that we are taking care of the senior citizen’s in this City.

-Mr. James stated that we already have plans to put in sidewalks on Elmwood, at this time we are discussing new development and major streets.
-Being that Elmwood is a collector street, many homeowners have requested sidewalks and offered to assume half their share of the cost.
+Mr. James stated that we discussed plans to put in sidewalks on Elmwood, at this time we are discussing new development and major streets.
+Being that Elmwood is a collector street, some homeowners have requested sidewalks and offered to assume half their share of the cost.

 Mr. McClarty stated the importance of addressing each item individually.